farirpgs/fari-community/public/catalog/creators/13th-side-games/index.md

 At the heart of Ruthen culture lies the spirit of resilience and endurance.
 The people are stern and resolute, weathering the trials and tribulations that life throws their way.
 It is through this perseverance that the Ruthen people produce great works of writing, capturing the essence of their experiences and the soul of their nation.
 Some notable authors within the Ruthen literary tradition include:

--Ivana Morozova - Renowned for her introspective and evocative poetry collection, "Whispers of the Frozen Land."
+-Ruvana Morozova - Renowned for her introspective and evocative poetry collection, "Whispers of the Frozen Land."
 -Aleksander Petrovich - A master of historical fiction, his epic novel "The Chronicles of Rus" chronicles the turbulent events of Ruthen history.
 -Natalya Dragunova - Known for her thought-provoking literary essays and insightful social commentary in her book "Reflections of the Silent Steppes."